 Fixing problems with switch-mode battery charging via generator

-This is mostly a problem with generator’s whose flywheel is too small.
+The varying generator speed problem is usually that the generator’s flywheel is too small.
 Generator vendors usually deny responsibility.
-Their products will drive most electrical loads without problems.
-Switch mode battery charger vendors too may deny responsibility as they are just fine of clean electricity.
+They claim their products will drive most electrical loads without problems.
+Switch mode battery charger vendors too may deny responsibility as they are just fine running on clean electricity.

 Fortunately, this situation is mostly historical.
 Most generators used by RV owners are the quiet inverter type units.
 These, made by Dometic, Honda, Yamaha, Robin etc, do not suffer from this.
 Nor do Mastervolt or Fischer Panda.